- Oklahoma State Statutes:

-An agency must submit a Space Request form to OMES Real Estate and Leasing Services.
+An agency must use this app to request space.
 An agency is restricted from looking for space until the square footage authorization has been approved by OMES.

 No. All leases for space, regardless of size and dollar value, must be authorized by OMES Real Estate and Leasing Services.
 Leasing of real property is not included in the Central Purchasing Act; therefore, Central Purchasing procedures and purchasing thresholds are not applicable.

-In such case, the agency must still submit a Space Request form to OMES Real Estate and Leasing Services, and a written agreement will be required.
-Contact the OMES Real Estate and Leasing Services office for further instructions.
+In such case, the agency must still submit a Space Request to OMES Real Estate and Leasing Services, and a written agreement will be required.
+Contact the OMES Real Estate and Leasing Services office at 405-521-2112 for further instructions.

 No. The Space Request form must be approved by OMES Real Estate and Leasing Services prior to seeking new space.
 Ref: OAC 260:95-1-5.